GuidoG95/BaSP-A2022-Etapa-1/README.md

 -Week 2: make the html file corresponding to the desktop landing page of the previous week activity.

 -Week 3: add style to the html file using css.

+-Week 4: remake the style of the html file, now using flexbox.
 ```